-On the Internet, the phrase “if you build it, they will come” does NOT apply.
-I can’t tell you how many people I’ve talked to who think they’ll get a flood of traffic once their website is up.
-Unfortunately, it doesn’t happen that way.
-If you don’t build “roads” to that site so people will find it or at least drive by it, then you’re just a store in the middle of a lonely field.
+Online, the motto “if you build it, they will come” does NOT apply.
+I wish I could tell you’ll get a flood of traffic once your website goes live, but if I did, I’d be lying.
+If you don’t build “roads” to that site so people will find it or at least drive by it, then it would be like having a store in a ghost town.

 That’s why you need SEO, to build those roads leading to your site—through Google.
 So if someone searches for “Ft.
-Lauderdale kitchen design” (substitute your term here), your site appears at the top of the search results and gets visited by that person.
-That visit might or might not lead to a sale, but you won’t even be in the running if you don’t show up for that search.
+Lauderdale kitchen design” (or insert your term here), your site will appear at the top of search results and you’re likely to a visit by that person.
+That visit might or might not lead to a sale, but at least you’ll be in the running if appear in that search.

 Seattle pest control – That’s not the name of the company.
 That’s the name of the keyword phrase my client (Cascade Pest Control) pursued.
-Admittedly, they were already ranking on the first page with other SEO techniques, but my SEO copywriting helped them reach the top spot.
+My SEO copywriting helped them reach the top spot.